RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-2-10-february-2022.md

 ## Resolved issues

-- RS58219 - Fix a UI error message that showed a path instead of a relevant error message.
+- RS58219 - Fixes a UI error message that showed a path instead of a relevant error message.
-- RS44958 - Fix incorrect description for the graph "incoming traffic" in Active-Active (geo-distributed) database UI Metrics.
+- RS44958 - Fixes incorrect description for the graph "incoming traffic" in Active-Active (geo-distributed) database UI Metrics.
-- RS66280 - Fixed the lexicographic [SORT](https://redis.io/commands/sort) command on Active-Active databases (e.g. `SORT mylist ALPHA`).
+- RS66280 - Fixes the lexicographic [SORT](https://redis.io/commands/sort) command on Active-Active databases (e.g. `SORT mylist ALPHA`).
 The SORT command should only run on keys mapped to the same slot.
-- RS64575 - Fixed a bug in the replication between primary and replica shards of a destination Active-active database in the scenario of using Replica-Of from a single to an Active-Active database, where the syncer process went down during the full sync.
+- RS64575 - Fixes a bug in the replication between primary and replica shards of a destination Active-active database in the scenario of using Replica-Of from a single to an Active-Active database, where the syncer process went down during the full sync.
-- RS65370 - Added logic to remove old syncer entries in the cluster configuration during upgrades.
+- RS65370 - Adds logic to remove old syncer entries in the cluster configuration during upgrades.
 - RS67434 - Version 6.2.10 fixes the mTLS handshake between the [syncer process](https://docs.redis.com/latest/rs/administering/designing-production/active-active/#syncer-process) and the [proxy (DMC)](https://docs.redis.com/latest/rs/concepts/terminology/#proxy), where the proxy presented a leaf certificate without its full chain to the syncer.
 After upgrading to 6.2.10, syncer connections using invalid certificates will break the synchronization between Active-Active instances or deployments using Replica Of when TLS is enabled.
 To ensure certificates are valid before upgrading do the following:

     - For Active-Active databases, run from one of the clusters: